ufs-community/ufs-srweather-app/docs/UsersGuide/source/LAMGrids.rst

 out with the SRW App, more advanced users may wish to create their own grid for testing over a different region and/or with a different resolution.
 Creating a user-defined grid requires knowledge of how the SRW App workflow functions, in particular, understanding the set of scripts that handle the workflow and experiment generation.
-It iss also important to note that user-defined grids are not a supported feature of the current release, however information is being provided for the benefit of the FV3-LAM community.
+It is also important to note that user-defined grids are not a supported feature of the current release, however information is being provided for the benefit of the FV3-LAM community.